 Problem-solving skills are not unique to technical courses.
 In Fine Arts, you need to solve problems, too.
 You may not deal with complicated formulas, but you must overcome glitches creatively.
 Live up to the ‘thinking out of the box’ label Art majors have.

 Isn’t it part of the arts to communicate meaning?
 While different art pieces garner different meanings, once you are in the workforce, you need to deliver a message to those who will receive your work.
 If you design a logo for a company, will it embody the organization?
 If you create an animation or a painting, will it evoke emotions?
 As an artist, convey your message in a way your audiences understand.

-True enough, Fine Arts degree students may need alone time to recharge, but that doesn’t mean that you must isolate yourself from others.
+True enough, students may need alone time to recharge, but that doesn’t mean that you must isolate yourself from others.
 You need to cooperate with your classmates, and later on, your colleagues.
 Be open to criticism and new influences.
 You will not only improve, but you can share your ideas to others, as well.

 Which Fine Arts Degree Jobs Should You Target?